 |267||MARINE FIDDLER||T||14 Sep 1973/C||31 Mar 1986||26 Oct 1989||MA/T||28 Aug 2003|

 MARINE FIDDLER was converted to a heavy lift ship by Bethlehem Steel Co., 56th St. Yard, Brooklyn, completing on 29 March 1954.
-PVT LEONARD C BROSTROM was converted in the same yard at about the same time.
-In addition to her two 150-ton booms the ship retained ten 10-ton and four 6-ton booms.
-Of these, two 5-ton booms served hold 1, two 10-ton booms served hold 2, one 150-ton and four 100-ton booms served hold 3, the same outfit served hold 4, and two 5-ton booms served hold 5.
-MARINE FIDDLER was one of the dry cargo ships declared excess to military needs as of March 1973 in the drawdown in Southeast Asis and the reduction in FY 1974 shipper services cargo requirements worldwide.
-In view of the fact that she was a heavy lift ship in good material condition she was recommended for retention in the NDRF, unlike most of the other World War II-vintage ships releasted at this time which were designated for scrapping.
-She was inactivated after her return from intra-theater operations in Europe in July 1973 and laid up in the James River National Defense Reserve Fleet.
+(PVT LEONARD C BROSTROM was converted in the same yard at about the same time.)
+In addition to her two 150-ton booms MARINE FIDDLER retained ten 10-ton and four 6-ton booms.
+Of these, two 5-ton booms served hold 1 forward of the bridge, two 10-ton booms served hold 2, one 150-ton and four 100-ton booms served hold 3, the same outfit served hold 4, and two 5-ton booms served hold 5.
+She carried components for a portable nuclear power plant for Camp Century, "City Under the Ice," from Buffalo, N.Y. to Thule AFB, Greenland in 1960 and carried them back to the U.S. in 1964, and in April 1964 she carried the French bathyscaphe ARCHIMEDES from Toulon, France, to San Juan, P.R., for use in oceanographic research operations in the Puerto Rico Trench.
+MARINE FIDDLER was one of the dry cargo ships declared excess to military needs as of March 1973 in the drawdown in Southeast Asia and the reduction in FY 1974 cargo shipping requirements worldwide.
+In view of the fact that she was a heavy lift ship in good material condition she was recommended for retention in the NDRF unlike most of the other World War II-vintage ships releasted at this time and designated for scrapping.
+MARINE FIDDLER was inactivated after her return from intra-theater operations in Europe in July 1973 and laid up in the James River National Defense Reserve Fleet.
 By 29 July 1987 she was a candidate for scrapping with the proceeds to be applied to obtaining a replacement for the reserve fleet, but a peregrine falcon nest and nestlings were discovered onboard.
 As peregrine falcons were an endangered species and the Fish and Wildlife Service believed there was a chance that the breeding adult peregrines might return, MARAD decided to retain the ship and minimize human activity on and near her.
 In May 1988 it was confirmed that there were four live peregrine falcon chicks, approximately one week old, in the nest on the ship.
 On 3 November 1998 the Fish and Wildlife Service certified that the ship was no longer being used by the peregrines and released MARAD from its pledge of 29 July 1987 to retain the ship.
 She was towed from Newport News, Va. on 30 October 2003 to be dismantled at Bay Bridge Enterprises in Chesapeake, Va.

 Compiled: 7 Aug 2021